typed-code/schemats/README.md

 ### Using schemats as a library

-Schemats exposes two high-level functions for generating typescript definition from a database schema.
+SchemaTS exposes two high-level functions for generating typescript definition from a database schema.
 They can be used by a build tool such as grunt and gulp.

 ### Upgrading to v1.0